Please log in to view module content:

 A further three lectures are devoted to the stochastic modelling and simulation of physical processes.
 With the availability of extensive computing power, simulation techniques have become an important probabilistic and statistical tool, and there is now an extensive theory of probabilistic simulation.
 One of these lectures focuses on the interplay between probability theory and graph theory.

 The final four lectures are concerned with continuous-time stochastic processes and stochastic calculus.
 Again there are important applications to the modelling of physical and natural processes.

 - Istvan Gyongy (University of Edinburgh)

-This module is assessed by two written assignments (to be set at least two weeks before the deadline), to be submitted, provisionally, by 18 February 2020 (Assignment 1) and 31 March 2020 (Assignment 2).
+This module is assessed by two written assignments (to be set at least two weeks before the deadline), to be submitted, provisionally, by mid February 2021 (Assignment 1) and end of March 2021 (Assignment 2).
 Exact dates will be confirmed nearer the time.
 Solutions to at least one of the assignments should be produced using LaTeX.

 Elements of mathematical analysis, linear algebra and combinatorics at undergraduate level.
 Probability theory, either at undergraduate level or from the Foundations of Probability module.